Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about evolution and adaptation (GCSE and Key Stage 3)

 However, it is important to try to move away from general debate and focus on the evidence.
 Students should be provided with the opportunity to see for themselves why science accepts the ideas outlined by Darwin, comparing DNA sequences can help.

 When teaching evolution, I find it helpful to distinguish between (i) evolution i.e. change in populations and species over time and (ii) natural selection, the mechanism behind evolution.
-This excellent clip from the Tree of Life project created by the Wellcome trust is well worth a visit.
+This excellent clip from the Tree of Life project created by the Wellcome trust is well worth a visit as the video below is a fantastic example of natural selection in action.

 Thinking deeply about evolution